Skip to content

 Compete with built-in AI features by making external AI assistants feel integrated.
 You get:

-• ⚡ Zero-friction AI context — Paste destinations auto-send links.
+• ⚡ Zero-friction AI context — Destinations auto-send links.
 No clipboard juggling.

-• 🎯 Choice of AI model — Claude, GPT, Gemini, anything.
-Not locked into one vendor.
+• 🎯 Choice of AI tool — Claude Code, Gemini Code Assist, Copilot, Cursor, terminal CLI tools, anything.
+Not locked into one vendor or one interface.

 • 📐 Full control over context — Character-level precision (#L42C10), not just line-level.